Policy Talks 2025 - March 7

 Policy Talks is an invitation-only event produced by The Center for Practical Ethics and brings together a group academics, business leaders, legal experts, and policy makers to learn about recent industry practices, explore current academic educational and research models, and consider ethical challenges and goals.

-On Friday, March 7th from 10 a.m. – 5:30 p.m., we will discuss this year’s topic, “Resource Management, Stewardship, and Innovation in Mississippi.”
+On Friday, March 7th from 9:30 a.m. – 5:30 p.m., at the Johnson Commons Banquet ROom on the University of Mississippi Campus, we will discuss this year’s topic, “Resource Management, Stewardship, and Innovation in Mississippi.”

 Topic – Resource Management, Stewardship,